HagaiTz/DAP/README.md

 [Educational Neuro-Imaging Center](http://neuroimaging-center.technion.ac.il/).

 ## Getting Started
-These instructions will walk you through on setting up the envinronemnt and installing this pipeline on your local machine.
+These instructions will walk you through on setting up the environment and installing this pipeline on your local machine.

 **This pipeline was developed for and tested on Ububtu based linux**